All published articles of this journal are available on ScienceDirect.

 Background

 The Theory of Planned Behavior (TPB) identifies Attitude (AT), Subjective Norms (SN), and Perceived Behavioral Control (PBC) as key determinants of Exercise Intention (EI).
-Although numerous studies have explored these constructs, a limited number of systematic reviews incorporate both the measurement tools and the interrelationships among these variables.
+While these constructs have been widely examined, limited systematic reviews have addressed both their measurement tools and predictive relationships with EI.

 Methods